ioccc-src/winner/2020/burton/README.md

 without looping.

-To understand how it works, a good place to start is to look at the hex value that results when the two magic constants are XORed.
+To understand how it works, a good place to start is to look at the hex value that results when the two magic constants are `XOR`ed.

 Once you've figured out what happens with one set of constants, how can choosing new constants, but using the same computation generate a reversed